-The resulting CG is shown in Figure 17.
+The resulting CG is shown in Figure 8.
 Note that the end of each step in a future task has two outgoing join edges in this example, one to the get() operation and one to the implicit end-finish operation in the main program.

-2.1.3 Why should Future References be declared as final?
+2.1.3 Why should future references be effectively final?

-In the previous section, we stated the rule that all variables containing references to future objects should be declared as final.
-This means that the variable cannot be modified after initialization.
-To motivate this rule, consider the buggy program example in Listing 13.
+In this section, we elaborate on an important programming principle for futures, viz., all variables containing references to future objects should be effectively final (either declared final or participating in a single assignment), which means that the variable cannot be modified after initialization.
+To motivate this rule, consider the buggy program example in Listing 7.
 WARNING: this is an example of bad parallel programming practice that you should not attempt!